cgotelli/Metashape4Flumes/README.md

 **MetashapeForFlumes** is a set of codes made for automatize the serial .
 Currently, the files for running the Metashape projects are built with Matlab.

-This code is based on the [ucdavis/metashape](https://github.com/ucdavis/metashape)
+This code is based on the [ucdavis/metashape](https://github.com/ucdavis/metashape) repository.

 ```
 ├───CODE